anze0/anze0/README.md

 - 👋 Hi, I’m @anze0
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning in school C# and I'm learning HTML, CSS, JS at home.
+- 🌱 I’m currently learning in Computer Science school and at home I'm learning HTML, CSS and JS.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...